kosli-dev/cli/docs.kosli.com/content/get_familiar_with_Kosli/_index.md

 N/A     Name: /tmp/try-kosli/server/db_1.bin                                      N/A       2 minutes ago  1
         SHA256: 0efde582a933f011c3ae9007467a7f973a874517093e9a5a05ea55476f7c91af
 ```

+If you refresh the environment page in the web browser you can see that we have
+a time-stamp for when the environment changed.
+Pressing the *production* link
+gives you a detailed view of what is running now.

 Typically a server periodically sends a snapshot of what is currently running to Kosli.
 Kosli
 only stores the new snapshot if the snapshot changes, so resending the same environment report